The geometry of the Double Gyroid wire network: Quantum and Classical: The classical geometry of the double Gyroid

 \subsection{The double Gyroid and its channels}

 The Gyroid is an embedded CMC surface in $\R^3$ \cite{KGBW}.
-It was discovered by Alan Schoen \cite{Sch} as an interface for block polymers.
+It was discovered by Alan Schoen \cite{Sch}.
+In nature it was observed as an interface for di-block co-polymers \cite{copolyone,copolytwo}.
 The interface actually consists of {\em two} disconnected surfaces. {\em Each} of them is a Gyroid surface.
 The Double Gyroid (DG) is a particular configuration of two mutually non--intersecting embedded Gyroids.

-A single Gyroid has symmetry group $I4_132$ while the double Gyroid has the symmetry group $Ia\bar3d$ where the extra symmetry comes from interchanging the two Gyroids.
+A single Gyroid has symmetry group $I4_132$ while the double Gyroid has the symmetry group $Ia\bar3d$ where the extra symmetry comes from interchanging the two Gyroids \footnote{Here $I4_132$ and $Ia\bar3d$ are given in the international or Hermann--Mauguin notation for symmetry groups, see e.g.\cite{symnota}. }.

 Since CMC surfaces are mathematically hard to handle level surfaces have been suggested as a possible approximation in \cite{lambert}.
-The levelsurface approximation for the Double Gyroid again consists of two level surfaces.
+The level surface approximation for the Double Gyroid again consists of two level surfaces.
 We will call the two surface interfaces $S_1$ and $S_2$.
 For the discussion at hand it is not relevant if the two surfaces are actually the CMC surfaces or their level surface approximations.
-One example of a DG approximation is given by the family of level surfaces
+One example of a DG approximation is given by the family of level surfaces \cite{lambert}

 A model for the double Gyroid is then given by $L_{w}$ and $L_{-w}$ for $0\leq w< \sqrt {2}$.

 The complement $\R^3\setminus G$ of a single Gyroid $G$ has two components.
 These components will be called the Gyroid wire systems or channels.